Fast Quantum Algorithms for Trace Distance Estimation: Introduction

 \subsection{Discussion and Extensions}

 In this paper, we propose efficient quantum algorithms for low-rank trace distance estimation.
 This is done by using the formula Eq. \eqref{eq:trace-distance-sgn}, different from prior approaches, that expresses trace distance in two terms and enables us to compute each term separately by combining QSVT \cite{GSLW19} with the Hadamard test \cite{AJL09}.
 Unlike prior quantum algorithms that take advantage of the low-rank condition \cite{WZC+22,WGL+22,GP22}, we avoid techniques with heavy computational costs such as positive powers of quantum operators.
-This is the main reason why we are able to achieve a linear dependence on the rank $r$ in the time complexity, thereby yielding a quantum algorithm with sample (and also time) complexity $\widetilde O\rbra*{r^2/\varepsilon^5}$ with small exponents of $r$ and $\varepsilon$.
-It would be interesting to study whether trace distance or other quantities of quantum states can be estimated with a \textit{sublinear} dependence on the rank $r$.
+This is the main reason why we are able to achieve a linear dependence on the rank $r$ in the time complexity, thereby yielding a quantum algorithm with sample (and also time) complexity $\widetilde O\rbra{r^2/\varepsilon^5}$ with small exponents of $r$ and $\varepsilon$.

 In real experiments, especially in the NISQ (noisy intermediate-scale quantum) era \cite{Pre18}, the true quantum states are only approximately low-rank.
 It can be shown that our quantum algorithms apply to not only strictly but also approximately low-rank quantum states, in the sense that the sum of the largest eigenvalues is close to $1$ (see Section \ref{sec:approx-low-rank} for details).
 By contrast, the quantum algorithm for trace distance estimation in \cite{WGL+22} does not consider this case.
 The quantum state certification with respect to trace distance studied in \cite{BOW19} considers the approximately low-rank case but does not apply to our estimation task.